-Capital assets, which include property, plant, and equipment are reported in the applicable governmental activities columns in the government-wide financial statements.
+Capital assets, which include property, plant, equipment, and lease assets are reported in the applicable governmental activities columns in the government-wide financial statements.
 Capital assets are defined by the Library as assets with an initial, individual cost of at least \$5,000 (amount not rounded) and an estimated useful life in excess of two years.
-Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
+Such assets are recorded at historical cost or estimated historical cost if purchased or constructed, except for intangible right-to-use lease assets, the measurement of which is discussed in more detail later in this report.
 Donated capital assets are recorded at acquisition value at the date of donation.